brenthardt/crud-with-user-table-written-in-javascript/README.md

-User Manager
-This is a simple local storage-based user management app built with HTML, JavaScript, and Bootstrap.
-It allows you to add, edit, delete, and manage user records directly in the browser without any backend.

-Features
-Add a new user with email, first name, and last name.

-Keep track of a numeric count for each user.

-Increase or decrease the count for new or existing users.

-Edit user details and their count.

-Delete individual users.

-Clear all users, half of them, or just the last one.

-View summaries for how many users have been added, edited, and deleted.

-All user data is stored in localStorage, so your data stays even if you refresh the page.

-How it works
-Use the left form to add a new user.
-Enter email, first name, last name, and adjust the count using the plus and minus buttons.
-Click save to add the user.

-Use the right form to edit an existing user.
-Click the edit button in the user table to load a user’s info into the form.
-Make changes and click apply.

-Each user in the table has buttons to increment, decrement, or clear their count, as well as to edit or delete them.

-The summary section shows how many times users have been added, edited, or deleted.

-Running the app
-Simply open the index.html file in your browser.
-There’s no setup needed.

-Technologies
-HTML

-CSS (Bootstrap)

-JavaScript

-Note
-This is a simple project intended for practice or small demos.
-Data is stored locally in the browser and will not sync across devices.
+# User Manager

+A simple browser-based user management tool built with plain JavaScript and Bootstrap.
+Add, edit, delete, and manage users — all stored locally in your browser.

+---

+## Overview

+This project lets you:
+- Add new users with email, first name, last name, and a custom count.
+- Increment or decrement user counts.
+- Edit existing user details.
+- Delete individual users.
+- Clear all users, half the list, or just the last entry.
+- See live stats for added, edited, and deleted users.

+Everything works with `localStorage` — no backend required.

+---

+## Features

+- ✅ Add and save users
+- ✅ Edit user information
+- ✅ Increment/decrement count for each user
+- ✅ Remove users
+- ✅ Clear all, clear half, or clear last user
+- ✅ Track total adds, edits, and deletes
+- ✅ Fully responsive with Bootstrap

+---

+## How to Use

+1. **Add a User**
+   - Fill out the email, first name, and last name.
+   - Use the plus/minus buttons to set the count.
+   - Click **Save** to add the user.

+2. **Edit a User**
+   - Click **Edit** on a user row.
+   - Their info appears in the edit form.
+   - Make changes and click **Apply**.

+3. **Manage Counts**
+   - Use the `+` or `–` buttons to adjust counts.
+   - Use **Clear** to reset a user’s count to zero.

+4. **Delete Users**
+   - Click `X` to remove a user from the table.

+5. **Clear Options**
+   - **Clear All**: Removes all users.
+   - **Clear Half**: Deletes the first half.
+   - **Clear Last**: Deletes the last user.

+6. **Track Changes**
+   - Summary boxes show totals for added, edited, deleted users, and total count.

+---

+## Tech Stack

+- HTML5
+- CSS3 (Bootstrap)
+- Vanilla JavaScript
+- Browser `localStorage`

+---

+## Project Structure

+---

+## Getting Started

+1. Clone or download this repository.
+2. Open `index.html` in your browser.
+3. Start adding and managing users.

+No build steps or server needed.

+---

+## License

+This project is free to use for personal or educational purposes.

+---

+## Screenshots

+*(Add screenshots here if you want — drag and drop images into this section)*

+---

+## Author

+Built for learning and experimenting with plain JavaScript and `localStorage`.